 - Change in residence: Medicare Advantage or Part D enrollees who move out of their plan’s service area have a 4-month SEP beginning 1 month prior to the month you move.

 - Gaining or losing Medicaid eligibility / Low Income Subsidy (LIS): If you become eligible for Medicaid or LIS, you will be eligible for a SEP every calendar quarter between January and September (and can therefore change plans once per calendar quarter).

 - Chronic conditions: If you gain or have a severe or disabling chronic condition, you have a continuous SEP to make one enrollment into a Medicare Advantage plan that specifically covers your condition (known as C-SNP (or Chronic condition-Special Needs Plan)).

-- Medigap SEP: If you have previously dropped a Medigap policy to enroll in Medicare Advantage, you have a 12-month SEP to disenroll from and return to Original Medicare with a Medigap plan
+- Medigap SEP (Trial Right): If you have previously dropped a Medigap policy to enroll in Medicare Advantage for the very first time, you have a 12-month SEP to disenroll from and return to Original Medicare with a Medigap plan

 You can find a comprehensive list of ‘qualifying’ circumstances here.

 The Medicare Supplement Open Enrollment Period (MS-OEP) is the 6-month period after you enroll in Part B. For most people this will happen when you turn 65, however, some people may delay enrollment into Part B while they are still working.

 Medigap is provided by private insurance carriers and the federal law does not require Medigap insurance carriers to accept you except in certain situations such as the MS-OEP.